taocat/ukai/README.md

 ## Start the UKAI filesystem

-To start the UKAI filesystem, you call the main function of the `ukai.py` with the path to mount the filesystem.
+To start the UKAI filesystem, you call the `ukai` command installed in your local executable directory (e.g. `/usr/local/bin/`) with the path to mount the filesystem.

-    $ sudo python ukai/ukai.py /ukai
+    $ sudo ukai /ukai

 You have to create a mount point (`/ukai` in the above example) before mounting the UKAI filesystem.